ormandroid/ss_boilerplate/README.md

 Run a `dev/build` and `?flush=all`

-Set Boilerplate as your site's theme.
+Set Boilerplate as your site's theme either in the admin area of your site: Settings > theme, or adding the following code to your mysite/_config/config.yml file:

+`
+SSViewer:
+  theme: 'boilerplate'
+`

 ### CMS theme ###